datajoint/neuronex_workshop_2018/julia/README.md

 # Known Issues

 * While Python function calls that use dialog boxes work fine within a Julia REPL in the terminal or in Atom, they cause an error in Julia Jupyter notebooks.
 This means that in a Julia Jupyter notebook, `delete()` cannot be called without setting `config`'s `safemode` to false, and `conn()` also cannot be called without setting the username and password into the local config file first.
-* displaying the ERD works in Julia Jupyter notebooks, but does not work in Julia REPL at terminal or Atom
+* displaying the ERD works in Julia Jupyter notebooks, but does not work in Julia REPL at terminal or Atom.
+(Currently it's not working for me in Python from the terminal either.)